ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 ![alt text](images/createDriverTableStep01.png)

+#### Table Creation : Driver

-**Process Steps:**
+**Process Outline:**

 **Designing the Schema:**
 We identified the essential attributes of a driver that need to be captured, based on our RDBMS schema and the nature of the queries we anticipate.

 **HiveQL Table Definition:**
-The following HiveQL statement was crafted to define the Driver table in our Hive database
+The following HiveQL statement was crafted to define the Driver table in our Hive database.

 ```
 CREATE TABLE Driver (
     driverID STRING,